 Step 3.
 Erase the entire disk if you can't erase the Mac startup disk in recovery mode after hitting "View > Show All Devices" rather than eliminating the data volume.

 Step 4.
-Erase the Macintosh HD volume or restart in Mac Internet Recovery Mode.
+Erase the Macintosh HD volume or restart the Mac Internet Recovery Mode.

 You must be capable of erasing or removing additional internal files in a standard boot, except for the internal disk and the Macintosh HD - Data volume categories.
 You may reboot in Mac Safe Mode and shut down again if Disk Utility exhibits the "Couldn't unmount disk" warning before trying again.